stuartherbert/putting-ansible-to-work/introduction.md

 ## What Will You Learn From This Book?

-This book is _task-oriented_: it teaches you how to get things done using Ansible:
+This book will teach you how to get things done using Ansible:

 * the [key concepts](key-concepts.html) behind how Ansible works, and where to find more information about them in the official Ansible documentation
 * how to [install Ansible](installing-ansible.html) and how to [prepare a computer to be provisioned by Ansible](preparing-a-computer.html)